TraceBivens/strain-scan/README.md

 This installs the `strain-scan` command globally.

-Requires Python 3.8+ and numpy.
+Requires Python 3.8+, numpy, py4vasp, and matplotlib.

 ## Usage